ilyashirko/evernote_review/README.md

 ```

 ## dump_inbox.py
-return all notes of choosen notebook
+return all notes of choosen notebook.

+***
-the application was created by [DEVMAN](https://dvmn.org) team for educational purposes
+the application was created by [DEVMAN](https://dvmn.org) team for educational purposes.